On the usefulness of knots

 Me too, until I spent $6 on a simple knots reference application (Knots 3D).
 Why an app?
 Offline reference is important, because half the time I actually want to look at this, I’m somewhere remote with no internet.

 In fact, even knots I believed to be very secure, like the Bowline, have better variants.
 For example, anytime you want a Bowline, you’re better off with Scott’s Locked Bowline instead, which inhibits the knot from shaking loose.
+Frankly, there are a bunch of cool loops you should check out, like the double dragon knot or a Kalmyk Loop.

 As a programmer, learning these knots feels a lot like discovering some mature, well-established CLI tool that solves your particular problem very effectively.